cartman1978/Fortnite-Quiz/README.md

 <a></a>

 ### **Site owners Goals**
-* To have an appealing website where users want to go to Test their Fortnite knowledge.
+* To have an appealing website where users want to go to Test their Videogame knowledge.
 * For the users to have fun while playing my game.